-The previously discussed literature provides specific reinforcement learning algorithms, that are tied to a specific, mostly model predictive control based, policy.
-In contrast, the proposed concept uses MPC-based ideas in order to establish safety, independent of a specific reinforcement learning policy.
-This offers the opportunity to apply RL for learning more complex tasks than, e.g., steady-state stabilization, which is usually considered in model predictive control.
-Many reinforcement learning algorithms are able to maximize rewards from a black-box function, i.e. rewards that are only available trough measurements, which would not be possible using a model predictive controller, where the cost enters the corresponding online optimization problem explicitly.
+The previously discussed literature provides specific reinforcement learning algorithms that are tied to a specific, mostly model predictive control based, policy.
+In contrast, the proposed concept uses MPC-based ideas in order to establish safety independently of a specific reinforcement learning policy.
+This offers the opportunity to apply RL for learning more complex tasks than for example steady-state stabilization, which is usually considered in model predictive control.
+Many reinforcement learning algorithms are able to maximize rewards from a black-box function, i.e.\ rewards that are only available through measurements, which would not be possible using a model predictive controller, where the cost enters the corresponding online optimization problem explicitly.

 Closely related to the approach proposed in this paper, the concept of a safety framework for learning-based control emerged from robust reachability analysis, robust invariance, as well as classical Lyapunov-based methods~\cite{Gillula2011, fisac2017generalSafetyFramework,Wabersich2018c,larsen2017safeLearningDistributed}.
 The concept consists of a safe set in the state space and a safety controller as originally proposed in \cite{Wieland2007} for the case of perfectly known system dynamics in the context of safety barrier functions.
 While the system state is contained in the safe set, any feasible input (including learning-based controllers) can be applied to the system.
 However, if such an input would cause the system to leave the safe set, the safety controller interferes.
 Since this strategy is compatible with any learning-based control algorithm, it serves as a universal safety certification concept.
-Previously proposed concepts are limited to a robust treatment of the uncertainty, in order to provide rigorous safety guarantees.
-This potentially results in a conservative system behavior, or even ill-posedness of the overall safety requirement e.g. in case of frequently considered Gaussian distributed additive system noise which has unbounded support.
+Previously proposed concepts are limited to a robust treatment of the uncertainty in order to provide rigorous safety guarantees.
+This potentially results in a conservative system behavior, or even the ill-posedness of the overall safety requirement e.g.\ in the case of frequently considered Gaussian distributed additive system noise, which has unbounded support.